The most important thing about CJC-1295 results timelines: whether the DAC or no-DAC version is used fundamentally changes the documented timeline.

 What the clinical data shows:

-• GH trough levels increase.
+GH trough levels increase.
 Even between pulses, baseline GH rises.
-Alba et al. confirmed that CJC-1295 increases trough GH levels while preserving natural pulsatile secretion — your body still releases GH in healthy bursts rather than a flat line (PMID: 17018654).
+Alba et al. confirmed that CJC-1295 increases trough GH levels while preserving natural pulsatile secretion — the body still releases GH in healthy bursts rather than a flat line (PMID: 17018654).

 DAC vs no-DAC difference: DAC users notice a more gradual onset because GH elevation is sustained but moderate.
 No-DAC users (especially those stacking with ipamorelin) may notice more dramatic sleep changes sooner due to larger acute GH pulses at bedtime.

-What you should feel: Possibly deeper sleep, more vivid dreams, and slightly increased appetite.
-Many people feel nothing the first week — that is normal and does not mean the peptide is not working.
+What users commonly report: Possibly deeper sleep, more vivid dreams, and slightly increased appetite.
+Many people report nothing the first week — that is normal and does not mean the peptide is not working.

 Weeks 2-4: First Noticeable Changes